Thousand Character Classic in Cursive Script by Zhao Ji: Reception

-Early Ming dynasty writer Tao Zongyi stated in his General Introduction to the History of Calligraphy: "Insight and demeanor are completely natural and free from artificiality; one cannot merely discuss how each stroke is written."
+The Yuan and Ming-era scholar Tao Zongyi stated in his 1376 Important Matters in the History of Calligraphy that "Insight and demeanor are completely natural and free from artificiality; one cannot merely discuss how each stroke is written."

 Contemporary calligraphy and painting appraiser Yang Renkai commented: "This scroll of cursive script is very peculiar, with large and small characters naturally interspersed.
 Some resemble monkeys leaping through tall trees, others like dragons swiftly gliding over the water; some characters are connected together, while others are abruptly separated.
 Overall, it looks like flowers flying across the sky; viewed in parts, some sections resemble withered pine trees lying on high mountains, others like giant stones falling into deep ravines; some like birds suddenly flying out of the forest, others like startled snakes darting into the grass."
 He also remarked: "This scroll appears as if each character can come alive.
 Spanning several zhang in length, it was written in one continuous flow, with hardly a single stroke out of place."